We believe soaring is the most enjoyable form of flight.

 There are several advantages of getting a glider rating before a powered plane rating.

 - It's cheaper than a private flight school.
 We are a non-profit organization run by volunteers.
 This keeps the costs down.
-Gliders are also less expensive than powered planes.
+Gliders are also less expensive than powered aircraft.

 You'll become a better pilot in the long-run.
 Making the transition to powered flight will come naturally.
 Your stick-and-rudder skills will already be sharper.